 The U.S. has not experienced sustained inflationary pressures since the early 1980s, when real estate outperformed stocks and bonds with returns far exceeding inflation.
-Recently in 2021, inflation reemerged, peaking at 9.1% and prompting the Federal Reserve to implement one of the fastest rate hike cycles in history.
-These actions have driven borrowing costs higher and slowed new multifamily construction, which is expected to hit its lowest level in over a decade in 2025.
-Despite these headwinds, strong fundamentals like geography-specific housing shortages and rising renter demand position multifamily real estate as a resilient hedge against inflation, offering compelling opportunities for income and growth.
+In 2021, inflation reemerged, peaking at 9.1% and prompting the Federal Reserve to implement one of the fastest rate hike cycles in history.
+These actions drove borrowing costs higher and slowed new multifamily construction, which is expected to hit its lowest level in over a decade in 2025.
+Despite these headwinds, strong fundamentals like geography-specific housing shortages and rising renter demand position real estate - and specifically multifamily real estate - as a resilient hedge against inflation, offering compelling opportunities for income and growth.